If your former spouse is refusing to pay the alimony payments that are

 The most common methods for collecting unpaid alimony are through mediation,

-a lawsuit in small claims court or a higher court, and wage garnishment.
+a lawsuit in a higher court or small claims court, and wage garnishment.

 If you used mediation to achieve your divorce settlement, this would essentially